Zacks Investment Research Upgrades Helius Medical Technologies (NASDAQ:HSDT) to Buy

-Zacks Investment Research upgraded shares of Helius Medical Technologies (NASDAQ:HSDT) from a hold rating to a buy rating in a research report sent to investors on Tuesday morning, Zacks.com reports.
-Zacks Investment Research currently has $20.00 target price on the stock.
+Helius Medical Technologies (NASDAQ:HSDT) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a report released on Tuesday, Zacks.com reports.
+The brokerage currently has a $19.00 price objective on the stock.
+Zacks Investment Research‘s price target points to a potential upside of 18.09% from the stock’s previous close.

 According to Zacks, “Helius Medical Technologies Inc. is a specialty medical device company.
 It is focused on the development and regulatory approval of its non-invasive neurostimulation device called PoNS.
 The Company is nearing clinical trials for balance disorders in TBI patients and for the treatment of MS. Helius Medical Technologies, Inc. is based in Newtown, Pennsylvania. “

-HSDT has been the topic of a number of other reports.
-LADENBURG THALM/SH SH started coverage on Helius Medical Technologies in a research note on Friday, February 12th.
-They set a buy rating on the stock.
-Noble Financial started coverage on Helius Medical Technologies in a report on Tuesday, March 30th.
-They set an outperform rating and a $20.00 price objective for the company.
+HSDT has been the subject of several other research reports.
+Noble Financial started coverage on shares of Helius Medical Technologies in a research note on Tuesday, March 30th.
+They issued an “outperform” rating and a $20.00 target price for the company.
+LADENBURG THALM/SH SH started coverage on shares of Helius Medical Technologies in a report on Friday, February 12th.
+They issued a “buy” rating for the company.

-Helius Medical Technologies (NASDAQ:HSDT) last released its earnings results on Wednesday, March 10th.
-The company reported ($1.77) EPS for the quarter, topping the consensus estimate of ($2.80) by $1.03.
-The business had revenue of $0.19 million during the quarter.
-Helius Medical Technologies had a negative return on equity of 328.07% and a negative net margin of 2,716.85%.
+Helius Medical Technologies (NASDAQ:HSDT) last issued its earnings results on Wednesday, March 10th.
+The company reported ($1.77) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($2.80) by $1.03.
+Helius Medical Technologies had a negative net margin of 2,716.85% and a negative return on equity of 328.07%.
+The firm had revenue of $0.19 million during the quarter.

 Helius Medical Technologies, Inc is a neurotech company in the medical device industry that focuses on neurological wellness.
 The firm develops, licenses and acquires non-invasive platform technologies that amplify the brain’s ability to heal itself and reduce symptoms of neurological disease or trauma.